chenen3/yeager/README.md

 A proxy aims to bypass network restriction.
 Mostly learn from [v2ray](https://github.com/v2fly/v2ray-core), and do it in my way.

-For practice purposes, here pursue simplicity and efficiency, so I only implement the basic features:
+For practice purposes, only implement the basic features:

+- socks5, http inbound proxy
-- TCP based proxy
+- outbound proxy transported by TLS
-- rule based routing
+- rule routing

 ## Install